Mod $p$ and torsion homology growth in nonpositive curvature: Proof of Theorem

 It follows that the $\Fp$-Singer Conjecture must fail in at least one of the dimensions $3$, $5$, or $7$.
 Since a closed surface $S_g$ with $g \ge 2$ has $b_1^{(2)}(\pi_1(S_g); \Fp) \ne 0$, taking cartesian products between surface groups and our counterexamples gives, via the K\"unneth formula, counterexamples in all odd dimensions $\geq 7$ and all even dimensions $\geq 14$. \begin{remark}

 The reason why we used a $3$-dimensional complex $S^2\cup_p D^3$ instead of a $2$-dimensional complex $S^1\cup_p D^2$ above is twofold.
 First, for $2$-dimensional complexes there are other obstructions to embedding in $S^{4}$ besides the classical van Kampen obstruction~\cite{fkt}.
 Second, in codimension $2$ there is a problem of extending a given triangulation on the complex to a triangulation of $S^{4}$ (the embedding might be locally knotted.)
 If for a flag triangulation $L$ of $S^1\cup_pD^2$ one can exhibit its octahedralization $OL$ as a subcomplex of $S^4$, then our method would yield a $5$-dimensional counterexample to the $\Fp$-Singer Conjecture. \end{remark}

+\begin{remark} If a manifold $M$ fibers over $S^1$, a cell counting argument shows $b^{(2)}_\ast(\pi_1(M), \Fp) = 0$ for many residual chains of finite index subgroups $\{\gG_k\}$ (the chains whose images in $\pi_1(S^1)$ are also residual).
+In particular, our odd-dimensional counterexamples to the $\Fp$-Singer Conjecture will not even virtually fiber over the circle, as our inductive arguments give nontriviality of $b^{(2)}_\ast(\pi_1(M), \Fp)$ for a sufficiently large number of chains.
+This contradicts a conjecture of Davis and the second author \cite{do01}*{Conjecture 14.1.5}.